 - Record retention: – EduHealth stores students’ PII (personally identifiable information) in the cloud and complies with state requirements by retaining the information for as long as it is required.

 - Robust security and protocols: With secure processes on the EduHealth platform, it protects students’ PII and avoids improper disclosure.

 - Paperless digital health records: EduHealth’s access controls and security make unauthorized access to PII less likely.

 - Security in information sharing: Data stored in EduHealth is secure and shareable only with authorized persons.

 For schools who want to ensure compliance with HIPAA and FERPA

 Schools are currently experiencing change; modern school electronic health systems are secure, HIPAA and FERPA compliant, and well suited to meet the myriad of challenges that school health administrators currently face.
-The EduHealth EHR system ensures that schools can document school health details while also adhering to various privacy laws when transferring information for treatment or billing purposes.
+The EduHealth EHR system ensures that schools can document school health details while also adhering to various privacy laws such as HIPAA and FERPA.